LiquidLemon/rust-modules/README.md

     foo();
 ```

-Do keep in mind that this is a special case and accessing the root module by the package name is not possible in other scenarios (for example the name `hybrid` wouldn't be recognized in `lib.rs`).
+Keep in mind that this is a special case and accessing the root module by the package name is not possible in other scenarios (for example the name `hybrid` wouldn't be recognized in `lib.rs`).